wensty/PCER/src/PotionCraftCustomerPlanner/README.md

 reachability checks, should still be implemented by the requirement's own `UpdateGeneratedRequirement` / `IsCompatibleWithOtherRequirements`; the planner also calls those rules during generation validation.

-Current useful tag conventions:

-- Ingredient category restrictions: include words such as `broad` or `category`.
-- Ingredient-count restrictions: include words such as `highlander` or `count`.

 For example, two external requirement mods can agree on a tag such as `ingredient-count-limit`; either mod can then expose that tag in